-- Held the monthly project DB Safety and Security Certification meeting, the Fire/Life Safety Committee meeting, and the EMU Safety and Security Certification meeting.
-Project staff participated in the BBII monthly "All Hands" contractor workforce meetings.
-Safety communication with project stakeholders remains a priority to discuss project related hazards and mitigation initiatives. - Project safety staff continues to provide input and oversight of the contractor SSWP safety provisions and continues to provide ongoing safety construction oversight and inspections.
-Safety awareness training of overhead power line hazards was provided to contractor staff during the month. - Field visit with CPUC Inspectors to look at foundations installed in Segment 2 Work Area 5. - Field visit with representatives from PG&E to look at overhead utility wires at Mile Post 14 and Mile Post 14.72 due to low clearances. - Provided Office Safety and Security Awareness training to PCEP staff located at project office.
-Topics included: fire safety, emergency evacuation, earthquake safety and active shooter procedures.
+- Held the monthly project DB Safety and Security Certification meeting, the Fire/Life Safety Committee meeting, and the EMU Safety and Security Certification meeting. - Project staff participated in the BBII monthly "All Hands" contractor workforce meetings.
+Safety communication with project stakeholders remains a priority to discuss project related hazards and mitigation initiatives. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections.
+Safety awareness training of overhead power line hazards was provided to contractor staff during the month.
+Received approval from Operations and JPB Safety on the new "Overhead Power Line" signs that are going to be installed along the ROW. - Held call with California Public Utilities Commission (CPUC) field inspectors to review General Order requirements for minimum distances of foundation poles to the track. - Provided follow-up Office Safety and Security Awareness training to PCEP staff located at project office.
+Topics included: fire safety, emergency evacuation, earthquake safety and active shooter procedures. - Worked with JPB Safety to develop "Right of Way" escort policy for one-time contractors/VIPs to be on the ROW.

-- Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, and other project-related contractor and JPB safety meetings conducted to discuss project safety priorities.
-Project safety staff will continue to actively participate and present safety topics at the BBII "All Hands" monthly safety meetings. - Project safety staff will continue its focus on performing site safety inspections on the OCS foundation and potholing field work to assess safety work practices and identify additional opportunities for improvement. - Provide inspection of new Drill Tech and NorCal equipment to be used on the right-of-way prior to being placed into service. - Project staff is reviewing the current RWP training modules and will provide recommendations designed to enhance program efficiencies as new contractor staff is brought onboard. - Project safety will continue to work closely with contractor staff to identify safety improvement opportunities.
+- Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue to actively participate and present safety topics at the BBII "All Hands" monthly safety meetings. - Continue focus on performing site safety inspections on the OCS foundation and potholing field work to assess safety work practices and identify additional opportunities for improvement. - Provide inspection of new Drill Tech and NorCal equipment to be used on the ROW prior to being placed into service. - Project staff is reviewing the current Roadway Worker Protection training modules and will provide recommendations designed to enhance program efficiencies as new contractor staff is brought onboard.